jdxin0/django_db/README.md

 * A simple way to use django orm not in a classic django project
 * Multi databases support
 * Replace mysqldb with pymysql, so it will work with gevent.
-  Use monkey patch before you import minidjango.
+  Use monkey patch before you import  django_db.
 * If you use gevent with mysql, it will create one connection per greelet.
 So remember to control connection number.
-  Db operation worker is a great way.
+  Db operation workers pool is a great way.
   Close connection manually with django.db.connections.close_all() after each request is another way but not recommended.